 Read on for how you might resolve your telescope focus problems or other issues interfering with your views.

-Some planets have little to no detail when looking at them through a telescope.
-Venus is an example, because Venus has a thick atmosphere.
+Some planets, such as Venus, have limited detail when observed through a telescope due to their thick atmospheres.
+You might only see the cloud blanket.
 As I wrote in what you can see of Venus through a telescope, that’s all you’ll get to see (unless you’re experienced enough with the right gear to see contrasts in the cloud blanket).

-The following, which I wrote, will help you with the details you’ll likely see with certain planets:
+The following, which I wrote, will help you with the observable details of other planets:

 You should know that telescopes have a maximum useable magnification (though viewing conditions can limit what can be achieved).

 If magnification is the problem, you might need a better quality telescope or an extra eyepiece, depending on your set up.

 atmospheric conditions affect views

 Bad atmospheric conditions, such as turbulence, can also affect the clarity of your view.
 If the air is unstable, it may be difficult to get a clear image of the planet.
 Wait for a night with better atmospheric conditions to try again.

 What can help?
 Cloud Forecast – From Clear Outside, will give you the outlook for your local atmospheric conditions, so you can know when conditions are favorable.